Tiadylt ER Side Effects

 Note: This document contains side effect information about diltiazem.
-Some of the dosage forms listed on this page may not apply to the brand name Tiadylt ER.
+Some dosage forms listed on this page may not apply to the brand name Tiadylt ER.

 More frequent side effects include: dizziness, edema, asthenia, headache, and vasodilation.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

-Applies to diltiazem: oral capsule extended release, oral capsule extended release 12 hr, oral capsule extended release 24 hr, oral tablet, oral tablet extended release, oral tablet extended release 24 hr
+Applies to diltiazem: oral capsule extended release, oral capsule extended release 12 hr, oral capsule extended release 24 hr, oral tablet, oral tablet extended release, oral tablet extended release 24 hr.
+Other dosage forms:

 Along with its needed effects, diltiazem (the active ingredient contained in Tiadylt ER) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.